System Design Space

 Build a platform baseline first

-Start with 12-Factor, then move through Infrastructure as Code and Kubernetes Fundamentals to lock a reproducible cloud-service model.
+Start with The Twelve-Factor App, then move through Infrastructure as Code and Kubernetes Fundamentals to lock a reproducible cloud-service model.

 Strengthen delivery and operations

-For operational maturity, continue with GitOps, Service Mesh, Multi-region and FinOps to balance reliability, speed and platform cost.
+For operational maturity, continue with GitOps, Service Mesh, Multi-region, and FinOps to balance reliability, delivery speed, and platform cost.

 Related chapters